 I Need Not Worry About Increasing My Carbon Footprint

 I had been worried about the carbon footprint ever since my fifth-grade teacher talked about it in class.
-She said that every appliance or plastic we use increases our carbon footprint, so I went through a phase wherein I refused to turn on the light at night.
+She said that every appliance or plastic we use increases our carbon footprint, so I went through an example phase wherein I refused to turn on the light at night.
 I only did it when I tripped in the middle of the night, and my parents scolded me for it.

 Because I already learned my lesson from that, I thought of recycling to reduce my carbon footprint.
 When my microwave oven broke down, for instance, I turned it into food storage.
 When I couldn’t use my kettle anymore, I turned it into a flower vase.
-My apartment looked eclectic due to that, but the odd additions merely added character to my place, so it was all good.
+My apartment looked eclectic due to that, but the odd additions merely added character to my place, so it was all point good.

 I believe that my recycling habit has contributed to my positive physical health and mental health.
 After all, I am aware and made sure that everything I owned would have a purpose even after their original usage has expired.
 I have a guilt-free conscience because I am not among those who know his responsibility and continue to bully Mother Nature and complain about the higher risk of climate change.
 I am doing everything I can to ensure my carbon footprint does not go up for as long as possible.
 I would want to spend time in nature more often.
 With that, I need to reduce waste or plastic waste and limit plastic bags usage.
 I swear to commit to a sustainable lifestyle in connection with nature so I can guarantee a healthy environment.